na-na-hi/renget/archive/pashatehink.md

 !!! note haha numbers go up
 ***
 Hello, and welcome.
 You can just call me Pasha.
 Yes, the CharacterHUB nickname has a typo in it.
 Yes, it's also in the name of this rentry.
 No, my real name is not Pasha.
-Don't be afraid to email me — chances are, I don't hate your guts and will formally reply to you.
+Don't be afraid to email me — unless you are someone from the list down below, I will formally and politely reply to you.

 Relevant resources:
 https://www.chub.ai/users/pashatehink